jonathansick/astropy/docs/io/unified.rst

    supported by the Python installation (see :meth:`~astropy.utils.data.get_readable_fileobj`).

-   For writing, you can also specify details about the `Table serialization methods`_ via the ``serialize_method`` keyword argument.
+   For writing, you can also specify details about the :ref:`Table serialization methods <table_serialization_methods>` via the ``serialize_method`` keyword argument.
 This allows fine control of the way to write out certain columns, for instance writing an ISO format Time column as a pair of JD1/JD2 floating point values (for full resolution) or as a formatted ISO date string.

 Getting Help on Readers and Writers
 -----------------------------------

 Each file format is handled by a specific reader or writer, and each of those functions will have its own set of arguments.
-For examples of this see the section `Built-in table readers/writers`_.
+For examples of this see the section :ref:`built_in_readers_writers`.
 This section also provides the full list of choices for the ``format`` argument.

 To get help on the available arguments for each format, use the ``help()``